rawliving-germany/rawbotz/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 Run `bundle exec rawbotz` to use the gem in this directory, ignoring other installed copies of this gem.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+You can `bundle console` to jump into a pre-setup irb, then call `RawgentoModels::establish_connection "rawbotz.conf"` to setup the database connection and deal with real world data.

 ## Contributing